elixir-lang/elixir/lib/elixir/pages/Guards.md

 ## Failing guards

-As mentioned before, a function clause will be executed if and only if its guard expression evaluates to `true`.
+A function clause will be executed if and only if its guard expression evaluates to `true`.
 If any other value is returned, the function clause will be skipped.
 In particular, guards have no concept of "truthy" or "falsey".
-In a nutshell, when it comes to guards, *it's `true` or nothing*.

 For example, imagine a function that checks that the head of a list is not `nil`: